 To see Heide's work, visit her website

 Heide has given workshops and seminars to professional photographers in most states in Australia and in China, Hong Kong, The Philippines, Holland, UK and Germany.
 In Australia the highlights have been two APSCON conventions, a Caxton Awards presentation to the Australian Advertising Industry in Cairns, workshops at the Light of Australia convention in Sydney alongside such icons as Helmut Newton, Art Kane and Jay Maisel.
-In recent years, Heide has held seminars for small groups and one- on- one workshops, at her home in Narooma.
+Most recently Heide delivered the keynote address at the AIPP Hair of the Dog Convention in Brisbane in February this year In recent years, Heide has held seminars for small groups and one- on- one workshops, at her home in Narooma.

 1963 Foto.heide Hameln